-Because all budgeting is essentially a projection, regularly reviewing this means budgets can be redeployed in other areas if not spent.
+Because all budgeting is essentially a projection, regularly reviewing this means budgets can be redeployed in other areas, if not spent.
 Conversely, red flags need to be raised if overspend is coming from any department in the business.

-Strategic financial planning needs accurate reports, P&L, and balance sheets.
+Strategic financial planning needs accurate reports, P&L and balance sheets.

 Through the month-end close, you will need to update these key documents.

 Conduct a retrospective across your team to identify the hardest elements in the month-end close.
 Is it the gathering of information?
 The budget adjustments?
 Is it the technology at fault?
 Or are the humans behind it?
-A retrospective can help you nail down the aspects of the process most susceptible to improvement and as a side bonus, can feel like therapy to your team.
+A retrospective can help you nail down the aspects of the process most susceptible to improvement, and as a side bonus, can feel like therapy to your team.

 Depending on the size of your business, you'll likely have some kind of variation on a mix of internal accountancy, external accounting support, bookkeeping software, and/or ERP accounting tool.
 The actual machine and cogs of your finance function depend entirely on the size of your business and its needs.
 But either way, you will need it to run smoothly to close your month on time.
 Ideally, you will also work with a spend management provider (who offers both company cards and expense management software) that integrates with the best ERPS for your business size.

-Most CFOs we spoke to for the guide, CFO tips, and tricks to close the year like a pro have an accounting firm in charge of tax returns.
+Most CFOs we spoke to for the guide, CFO tips, and tricks to close the year like a pro, have an accounting firm in charge of tax returns.

-Review the current systems and how they compare to what’s available in the market.
+Review the current systems in place and how they compare to what’s available in the market.
 If you’re still sifting through bank statements at the end of the month and deciphering outdated expense reports manually compiled, it’s time to consider all-in-one finance software to simplify your spending.

 Most companies have by now invested or are looking to invest in an ERP to bring together disparate teams and data sources in the business.

 Payhawk all-in-one finance software bringing together Visa credit cards, expense management, reimbursements, subscription management, and integrations can help you speed up and simplify your month-end close.
-Here are some of the ways in which it can help your organization.
+Here are some of the ways in which it can help your organisation.